 - iii.
-Strategic outcomes and alignment: Evaluate the organisation's strategic vision outcomes, mission, and clarity, statements.
-Assess the relevance, and alignment of these outcomes across different units and levels of the organisation.
-Determine if the strategies are effectively communicated and understood employees
+Strategic outcomes and alignment: Evaluate the organisation's strategic outcomes, mission, and vision statements.
+Assess the clarity, relevance, and alignment of these outcomes across different units and levels of the organisation.
+Determine if the strategies are effectively communicated and understood by employees. - iv.

-- iv.
 Business processes and workflows: Examine the various processes and workflows within the organisation.
 Identify areas of inefficiency, bottlenecks, or duplication of efforts.
-Assess if the well-documented, processes are standardised, and continuously improved.
-Look for opportunities to streamline processes improve and productivity.

-- v.
-Performance management system:

-Evaluate the organisation's performance

-management system.
-Review how goals

-are set, performance is measured and

-evaluated, and feedback is provided.

-Determine if performance metrics are

-aligned with strategic outcomes and if the

-system supports employee development and recognition.
+Assess if the processes are well-documented, standardised, and continuously improved.
+Look for opportunities to streamline processes and improve productivity. - v.
+Performance management system: Evaluate the organisation's performance management system.
+Review how goals are set, performance is measured and evaluated, and feedback is provided.
+Determine if performance metrics are aligned with strategic outcomes and if the system supports employee development and recognition. - vi.

-vi.
 KPAs and KPIs for all Programmes within GPAA: